 Remove the Bandage and Wash With Antibacterial Soap Only

-To cleanse the tattoo, use an anti-bacterial soap, such as Dr. Bronner’s Baby Unscented Pure-Castile Liquid Soap, Dial Liquid Hand Soap, or any unscented antibacterial liquid.
+To cleanse the tattoo, use anti-bacterial soap, such as Dr. Bronner’s Baby Unscented Pure-Castile Liquid Soap or any unscented antibacterial liquid.
 Refrain from using any type of cloth to cleanse the tattoo, because it will cause exfoliation to the area—which, remember, is a wound.
 Next, rinse with warm-to-mild temperature water and pat the area dry with a towel.
 Allow it to sit for at least 10 minutes before proceeding.

 “I always recommend using Aquaphor for the first two to three days of healing,” says Anka.
 “It delivers the right amount of moisturization without feeling heavy or suffocating.
 It also minimizes peeling and flaking."
 One thing to note: Aquaphor does contain petroleum, so if you're looking for vegan alternatives, she recommends Hustle Butter, a tattoo glide made of Shea, mango and aloe butters, with coconut and vitamin e oils; it’s great for using before, during and after the healing process.
-(We also love love the Tattoo Balm from Skinfx.)
 Once your tattoo starts healing, you can switch to unscented lotions, such as the ones from Aveeno, Lubriderm, Eucerin, or dabble in natural Shea body butter to moisturize until your masterpiece is fully healed.

 Allow It to Breathe